a-szymanska/algorithms/README.md

-# algorithms
+# Algorithms

-A collection of codes prepared while studying at TCS, JU.
+A collection of algorithms and data structures developed during my studies at TCS, Jagiellonian University.

+For examples of usage, see [**tests**](./tests).